 • All interior trim is available on a repro basis and everything can be bought to fix any electrical issues.
 But be wary if the windscreen wipers don’t work properly.
 Motors can be easily replaced but replacing a tired rack entails removing the dashboard for access.

 1967: The TR5 supersedes the TR4A, with a fuel-injected straight-six.
 Externally it’s barely discernible from its predecessor, but the new engine turns the TR into a genuine performance car.
 North American cars have twin carburettors and are badged TR250.

 1969: The TR6 replaces the TR5; the new car is effectively little more than a reskinned version of the old car.

 If you’re looking at buying a top condition UK-original TR5, then you could potentially spend up to £45,000 on the perfect car.
 Decent runners can be picked up for £25,000-£35,000 though, while projects are £15,000 upwards.

-Thanks to the considerably higher numbers built, the US-market twin-carb TR250 can be brought for around 20 per cent less, representing great value.
+Thanks to the considerably higher numbers built, the US-market twin-carb TR250 can be bought for around 20 per cent less, representing great value.
 Many have been upgraded with later fuel injected engines and converted to right hand drive too, which makes them perhaps the most appealing in terms of value for money.

 If you want the ultimate Triumph sports car, the TR5 is a no-brainer.
 It has those pretty Michelotti ’60s looks and was better made than the later TR6.
 The engine was properly balanced and had a cross-drilled crank, whereas the TR6 was slightly cheapened in assembly.
 Buy now, and enjoy!